-The following clubs are active at FCMS: Future Farmers of America (FFA) Fellowship of Christian Athletes (FCA) Technology Student Association (TSA) Reading Bowl/Academic Team Yearbook Staff
+The following clubs are active at FCMS:

+Future Farmers of America (FFA)

+Fellowship of Christian Athletes (FCA)

+Technology Student Association (TSA)

+Health Occupations Students of America (HOSA)

+Reading Bowl/Academic Team

+Yearbook Staff

 NOTE: If you have an objection to your student participating in any of the clubs at FCMS you must provide the principal's office with a written notice.
 Please remember to date your letter, include your student's full name, the name of the club(s) for which you do not want your student to participate, and your signature.